Toast — Smart UI JavaScript API

 "null"

-<smart-toast item-class='mat-elevation-z6'></smart-toast>
+<smart-toast item-class="mat-elevation-z6"></smart-toast>

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-let itemClass = toast.itemClass;
+const itemClass = el.itemClass;

 Defines a custom template for rendering each item, allowing you to control the appearance and structure of items displayed in the list or component.
 This enables the use of personalized HTML, styling, and dynamic content for each item, rather than relying on the default rendering format.